 - Take more than one class with the same professor

 - Stay in touch with past professors so they stay current with what you are doing, get a bigger picture of who you are, and won’t forget you

 - Join clubs and organizations related to issues important to you, and take on leadership positions

-When requesting your letter, be sure to direct your recommenders to the UAA’s tips for Writing Letters of Recommendation.
+When requesting your letter, be sure to direct your recommenders to our tips for Writing Letters of Recommendation.